awaregroup/IIALab/labs/Lab05.md

 1. Ensure that docker is running or that it is in your PATH variables.
     * If you are using Docker Desktop then ensure it is running in Windows mode.
-2. Open a PowerShell window **as Administrator** and run the following commands:
+2. Open a PowerShell window **as Administrator** (right click on the PowerShell entry and select Run as Administrator) and run the following commands:

 ```powershell
 cd C:\Labs\Content\src\IoTLabs.CustomVision\release